adembudak/vim-doctor/README.md

 <sub>[⇧ back to top](#contents)</sub>
 #### Vim for programmers
 Vim is a great tool for programmers.
-There are several plugins for autocompletion, refactoring, linting, code-formating and lots of others.
+There are several plugins for autocompletion, refactoring, linting, code-formatting and lots of others.
 Writing such plugins are non-trivial job, porting them to other editors is almost impossible.
 People come up different approaches so far, some of them are pretty successful.